Food and Culture: The Italian Experience

 This award winning 2-week study abroad program will be a faculty-led experience to one of the most beautiful and culturally significant regions in the world — Tuscany, Italy.
 The course will be an intensive, full-immersion academic and cultural exploration centered on the theme of Food and Culture in the perfectly preserved, magical medieval city of Siena.
 No previous knowledge of Italian is required; all that is required is a love for Italian food and culture!

-Students will also enjoy an exciting field trips and a day trip to Florence where students will learn more rich history of the Renaissance.
+Students will also enjoy exciting field trips, including a day trip to Florence and a weekend in Rome, where they will learn more rich history of the Romans and Renaissance.

 Courses and Credit